-Our donation brings new pony Milly to Barrow Farm which offers riding for adults and children with disabilities.
+Our pony provides riding for adults and children with disabilities

 Barrow Farm offers subsidised riding, including to those with limited means, bringing fitness, fulfilment, friendship and fun to adults and children with disabilities.

-The Axis Foundation’s donation of £5,500 went towards purchasing a new pony, Milly, who can offer riding and driving experiences to at least five more people every week.
+The Axis Foundation’s donation of £5,500 went towards purchasing a handsome new pony, Murphy, who can offer riding and driving experiences to at least five more people every week.

 Dr Karen Lehner, Vice Chairman of the Trustees, said: “We are truly indebted to the Axis Foundation enabling us to help more disabled children and adults.
 Murphy is a real people-loving horse and likes nothing better than to be petted for as long as you can stand there!”

 More about Barrow Farm